IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/accessing-tomtom-indigo-sdk-example-sources.md

 the SDK versions under `com/tomtom/indigo/tomtom-indigo-sdk`:

 - Find the relevant version of the `tomtom-indigo-sdk`.
-- Click on the `+` icon left of this version to open its folder.
+- Click on the `+` icon to the left of this version to open its folder.
 - Click on the `tomtom-indigo-sdk-<version>.tar.gz` file to see its details in the panel on the right.
 - Click the `Path` link in the panel on the right to start downloading the zip.